revgrid/revgrid/etc/revgrid.api.md

 import { NamedLocker } from '@pbkware/js-utils';
 import { NamedOpener } from '@pbkware/js-utils';
 import { Result } from '@pbkware/js-utils';
+import { RevEventBehavior as RevEventBehavior_2 } from '../../behavior/event-behavior';
 import { UnreachableCaseInternalError } from '@pbkware/js-utils';
 import { UsableListChangeTypeId } from '@pbkware/js-utils';